Rules of 2021 CANADIAN INTERNATIONAL MUSIC COMPETITION

 Professional quality recording is not mandatory.
 However, the sound must be clearly audible.

 Categories: Participants will be judged based on age and experience (duration of study of their instrument).

-Music Scores: Participants are required to submit electronic copies of their scores within 7 days of their application.
+Music Scores: Participants are required to submit electronic copies of their scores within 7 days of their application and must be before the application deadline.
+If you apply on the last day, you must submit your score immediately.
 Failure to do so may lead to disqualification.
 Please do not mail in any physical scores.

 Memorization: Memorization is not mandatory.
 However, bonus marks will be allocated for performance by memory.

 One application per instrument.
 Candidates are required to make a second application should they wish to play more than one piece of music (same instrument) or to compete in another instrument category.